sendyma/Medical-XAI/README.md

 # InterNRL:

-Unofficial implementation of the paper "An Interpretable and Accurate Deep-Learning Diagnosis Framework Modeled With Fully and Semi-Supervised Reciprocal Learning" ([IEEE TMI 2023](https://ieeexplore.ieee.org/document/10225391)), presenting a deep interpretable framework for diagnosing medical diseases, e.g., breast cancer in mammograms, retinopathy in optical coherence tomography (OCT) images, and brain tumor in magnetic resonance (MR) images.
+This is an unofficial implementation of the paper "An Interpretable and Accurate Deep-Learning Diagnosis Framework Modeled With Fully and Semi-Supervised Reciprocal Learning" ([IEEE TMI 2023](https://ieeexplore.ieee.org/document/10225391)), presenting a deep interpretable framework for diagnosing medical diseases, e.g., breast cancer in mammograms, retinopathy in optical coherence tomography (OCT) images, and brain tumor in magnetic resonance (MR) images.